At a Glance

-Adding some context to your note or clip will help you more easily find it again in the future.
-For example, tagging all direct quotes “#quote” will allow you to look back and pull one for a presentation.
-Another example we love to use is #positive or #negative to assign sentiment to an observation.
+Adding some context to your note or clip will help you easily find it again in the future.
+For example, tagging all direct quotes “#quote” will allow you to look back and pull a quote, and use it for a presentation.
+Another example we love to use is "#positive" or "#negative" to assign sentiment to an observation.

-Here’s a list of type tags that will provide some additional context to your note or clip:
+Here’s a list of tags that will provide some additional context for your notes and clips:

 #quote: a direct quote from the contributor

 #observation: a generally interesting or noteworthy moment

-#confused: where the test participant isn’t clear on what to do next or what something means
+#confused: an instance when the test contributor isn’t clear on what to do next or what something means

 #usability: moments capturing usability issues

-#positive, #neutral, #negative: assign sentiment to test participant feedback
+#positive, #neutral, #negative: sentiments assigned to contributor feedback

 #bug: a technical or performance issue

-#video: something that would make a good video that you want to get back to later and cut exactly the section that’s relevant into a clip
+#video: something that would make a good video that you want to get back to later, and then cut the section that’s relevant, converting it into a clip

-#success/#fail: to indicate if the test participant successfully or unsuccessfully completed an activity
+#success/#fail: a signifier that the test contributor successfully or unsuccessfully completed an activity

 By UI element or product/site area

-Tagging the different sections of your product/site allows you to focus on all of the feedback and observations for given UI areas in one place--across tasks and test participants.
-From there, you can notice commonalities and identify themes to act on in the design.
+Tagging the different sections of your product/site allows you to focus on all of the feedback and observations for a given UI area in one place, across tasks and test contributors.
+From there, you can identify patterns and themes to act on so as to improve the design.

-Here are just a couple of examples, but this list will depend heavily on your product:
+Here are just a couple of example tags, but this list focuses on the components of your site or app: